Invincible Career®

 • Some countries have mandatory retirement ages starting in your 60s.

 You’re probably not surprised that blue-collar jobs and other physically demanding professions may have career peaks at younger ages.
-You might think that it’s different for white-collar professionals and that they can keep growing in their careers until the end, but that’s not true.
+You might think it’s different for white-collar professionals and they can keep growing in their careers until the end, but that’s not true.

 Every profession has a season.
 Every career has peaks and a lifespan.